Brand Awareness Strategies & Tactics: A Customer Q&A

 Finally, difficulties faced in the checkout process, like the number of steps, lack of product visibility, poor loading times, privacy concerns, or web page clutter, can contribute to shopping cart abandonment.

 Leveraging loss aversion in shoppers can help you reduce overall cart abandonment.
-A study on perceived ownership showed that emotional attachment to an item could lead to similar feels of loss aversion as those created by ownership.
+A study on perceived ownership showed that emotional attachment to an item could lead to similar feelings of loss aversion as those created by ownership.
 Interactive experiences involving the product or very attractive, use-oriented imagery can create this attachment.

 Another study found using imagery that encourages touch of a product or experiences that emulate touch can increase the "perceived ownership" of a product.
 The combination of emotional attachment and perceived ownership makes your product feel more valuable to a shopper and triggers loss aversion that increases the likelihood of purchase.
 You can achieve this through a tactic like augmented reality (AR) for trying on shoes, sunglasses, or apparel.